krissingl/moonTrail/README.md

 # Moon Trail

-> Oregon Trail on the Moon- This app is currently under developement.
+> Oregon Trail on the Moon- This game is currently under developement.

 ### Game Summary